 Our Georgia state wage garnishment attorney has relationships with wage garnishment lawyers, student loan debt collection agencies, and the IRS, among other creditors.

-We can contact your student loan wage garnishment agency or the department of education, or the IRS and negotiate on your behalf.
+We can contact your student loan wage garnishment agency, the department of Education, or the IRS and negotiate on your behalf.
 We can also open channels of communication and negotiation with your employer, creditor, the IRS, or opposing attorney before the wage garnishment begins.

 With our understanding of the law, we know the different bankruptcy exemptions that we can file to stop undue garnishment.
 When we file for an exemption such as undue hardship, we may stop a garnishment or get a judgment to reduce the amount.